 But once you've found your way back into the workforce, how do you re-adjust back into the daily routine, the team environment and facing the challenges you experience through your role?

 Lastly, be happy with the working hours that you can commit to and make sure the flexibility you desire works both ways.
-And if you're even prepared to give something more back to your employer when you can, the flexible working shouldn't be seen as a barrier.

-And remember, flexible working can mean anything from compressed hours, working freelance, working from home and job shares.
+And remember, flexible working can mean anything from compressed hours, working freelance, working from home, and job shares.

 Disclosure: Where Women Work researches and publishes insightful evidence about how its paid member organizations support women's equality.